MofiiTech/academic/content/home/posts.md

 +++

 {{% alert note %}}
-Below is just a sample post.
+Below are some sample posts.
 I am still collecting my notes.
 Thanks.
 {{% /alert %}}

 {{% alert note %}}
 I included some of my thoughts in the note/alert blocks depending on the importance.
 There are some good *ideas* but mostly unverified.
-Leave me a comment if you find them interested! \:smile\:
+Leave me a message if you find them interested! \:smile\:
 {{% /alert %}}